 - Placements are generally an integrated, and related part of your studies, sometimes assessed.
 Keep in mind – they don’t necessarily have to be subject-specific – you may want to explore and try something out.
 See our placements page for more information.

-- Internships can last from 4 weeks to a year, and may be completely unrelated to your studies.
+- Internships can last from four weeks to a year and may be unrelated to your studies.
 Summer internships enable you to explore what working for the company would be like as a graduate, as well as contributing to your professional development.

 How do I find an internship?

 - Every year we advertise thousands of internship opportunities on Handshake.
-Employers advertising on UniHub are specifically targeting Hallam students, so that’s an excellent place to start.
+Employers advertising on Handshake are specifically targeting Hallam students, so that’s an excellent place to start.

-- Websites such as Milkround, Prospects, and TargetJobs are aimed at university students like yourself, meaning you don’t have to wade through irrelevant job adverts.
+- Websites such as Milkround, Prospects, and TargetJobs are aimed at university students, meaning you don’t have to wade through irrelevant job adverts.

 - Equality and Diversity Internships - There are a range of equality and diversity internships, events and programmes, which are designed to encourage greater diversity within organisations and the sectors which they operate in.

 - Try sector-specific sites, (e.g, Gradcracker for STEM)

-- You can work for yourself on an Enterprise Residency
+- You can work for yourself and get support from the Enterprise Team

 - Find your own (aka “self-sourcing”) internship